mesosphere/marathon/docs/docs/command-line-flags.md

     assigning ports to apps.
 * `--local_port_min` (Optional.
 Default: 10000): Min port number to use when assigning ports to apps.
+* `--max_tasks_per_offer` (Optional.
+Default: 1): Launch at most this number of tasks per Mesos offer.
+Usually, there is one offer per cycle and slave.
+You can speed up launching tasks by increasing this number.
+* `--max_tasks_per_offer_cycle` (Optional.
+Default: 1000): Launch at most this number of tasks per Mesos offer cycle.
+  A larger value speeds up launching new tasks.
+  Yet, choosing a too large value might overwhelm Mesos/Marathon with processing task updates.
 * `--mesos_role` (Optional.
 Default: None): Mesos role for this framework.
 * `--mesos_user` (Optional.
 Default: current user): Mesos user for this framework. _Note: Default is determined by